iAmK1ruu/javafx-kiruusphere/readme.md

 ## 🚧 Project Status

 ## The Currency Converter and this project are simultaneously being developed and maintained.
-So development will be slower at usual.
+So development will be slower than usual.

 ## 📈 Roadmap